-4.3 Use of information technology and social media
+4.3 Use of information technology

 Archer provides information technology to employees to help employees do their jobs.
-Information technology includes: computer hardware and software, communication equipment, such as mobile telephones, the Archer network, and access to the Internet and intranet. including e-mail.
+Information technology includes: desk-top and laptop computers, computer hardware and software, communication equipment, such as wired and mobile telephones and fax machines, personal digital assistants, the Archer network, access to the Internet and intranet, including e-mail.